carabaestlein/ml-experiments/README.md

 | [cold, vegetables] | [1, 0.5]      | [red]         | [1]                   |
 | [cold, meat]       | [1, 1]        | [red]         | [1]                   |

+`simple_wine_recommender.py` accepts an input vector, such as ['cold', 'meat'], and outputs a wine recommendation 'wine' or 'red'.